Updated: January 2021.

 As you know I'm always interested in new ways to build a life on the road, and along with blogging, freelancing, travel jobs, and the many other random ways to make money, this seemed like another interesting thing to try.

-For those of you ready for a new pet project, below is my complete guide on how to build a micro niche site from scratch.
-I’m going to share the whole process with you, including the site itself, how I built it, and how much money it’s made.
-To be honest it wasn’t even very successful, but I’m certain many of you will be capable of building way cooler sites of your own.
-This guide should give you all the info you need to get it done.
+For those of you ready for a new pet project, below is my complete guide on how to build a micro niche site that makes money from scratch.
+I'm going to share the whole process with you, how I built it, and how much money it's made.

 What is a micro niche site?